A mobile app that helps undergraduate university students get the experience they need to be a successful graduate in their field.

 We also took to other apps with minimalistic layouts, such as wealth simple for an ease of onboarding in their process, as well as various card component designs from dribble to enhance our prototype to ideate a modern, minimalistic and inviting experience for a busy student.

 Here we are going to start with app specific features that would ideally be great sources of inspiration and components to use within the app.
-The colours chosen are to strategically be placed throughout various components of the app.
+The colors chosen are to strategically be placed throughout various components of the app.
 Ideally, accents of red and texts of purple will be demonstrated to continue the values of excitement.

 Here is the continuation of the mood we are going for with Dabra, instead of a corporate blue, we want to take inspiration with an accent of red and purples, to continue the theme of creativity and whimsy.